Interfaith Rainbow Chapel & Referrals Booth

 Why is the San Francisco Pride Celebration Important?

-We also have national referrals for denominations which may have no LGBT-friendly churches (such as Affirmation for Mormons), and for national groups organized to bring about change within the structure of their denominations (such as Methodists and Seventh Day Adventists.)
-And we have referrals for other LGBT people of faith, such as Muslims and Hindus.
-There’s a place for everyone!
+We also have referrals for affirming denominations as well as national groups organized to bring about change within the structure of their denominations.
+And we have referrals for other LGBT people of faiths, such as Muslims and Buddhists.
+There’s something for everyone!